 “This work will ease congestion and improve safety, helping to future-proof the corridor against growing traffic demands.”

-Consistent with other major infrastructure projects in urban areas, the Turnbull Government will make this commitment based on a 50:50 funding share arrangement with the Queensland Government for both projects.
+Consistent with other major infrastructure projects in urban areas, the Coalition Government will make this commitment based on a 50:50 funding share arrangement with the Queensland Government for both projects.

-“Investing in priority upgrades is critical to keep Queensland moving by reducing congestion and supporting future traffic demand,” Mr Fletcher said.
+“Investing in priority upgrades is critical to keep Queensland moving by reducing congestion and supporting future traffic demand,”.